Faculty (Language Arts and Public Speaking)

 b.
 Provide access to students through posted office hours, electronic communication, and other appropriate methods.
 Provide advice and assistance to students regarding instructional or program-specific issues;

 c.
-Provide presentations on a particular academic fields or workforce training programs and discuss opportunities for academic transfers and work (co-ops, part-time, work-study) as well as support services, scholarships, etc.; and
+Make presentations on a particular academic field or program - its subject matter, objectives, opportunities for further study (transfer opportunities), and opportunities for work (co-ops, part-time, work-study) and careers, special clubs and activities available, support services, scholarships, etc.;

-d.
-Work with Program Director to take on appropriate academic advising activities as needed by the AEL Program.
+e.
+Work with Chair to take on appropriate academic advising activities as needed by the College and Department.
 (For examples, please refer to the HCC Faculty Workload Guidelines).

 3. Professional Development:

 a.
-Establish annual objectives for professional growth in consultation with the department Program Director and Teacher Supervisor;
+Establish annual objectives for professional growth in consultation with the department chair;

 b.
 Keep pace with developments in the discipline;